Avocarrot/hiring/android/code-review-hb/assignment.md

 ## Timing assumptions

-The time estimates for the tasks above assume that you are familiar or have professional experience with testing techniques and building basic web apps.
+The time estimates for the tasks above assume that you are familiar or have professional experience with testing techniques and building basic mobile apps.

 ## Task 1